Why Toigo

 Year Event

-1989 Robert and Sue Toigo, as Founders of the Institute for Fiduciary Education (IFE), conceptualize the creation of an educational fellowship program focused on careers in financial services.
+1989 Robert and Sue Toigo, as Founders of the Institute for Fiduciary Education (IFE), conceptualize the creation of an educational fellowship program focused on careers in financial services called the Financial Services Fellowship Program (FSF).

 1990 Introduction of the first class of 7 FSF Fellows at Columbia University that Fall.